-36. The CPA provides for the establishment of a large number of Commissions to oversee implementation of the agreement.
-There was initially considerable delay in establishing many of these Commissions; however, the process got back underway in late 2005, with the formation and staffing of the National Petroleum Commission (NPC), the Ceasefire Political Commission (CPC), the Fiscal and Financial Allocation and Monitoring Commission (FFAMC), and the National Judicial Service Commission (NJSC).
+39. The CPA provides for the establishment of a large number of Commissions to oversee implementation of the agreement.
+There was initially considerable delay in establishing many of these Commissions; however, the process got back underway in late 2005, with the formation and staffing of the National Petroleum Commission (NPC), the Ceasefire Political Commission (CPC), the Fiscal and Financial Allocation and Monitoring Commission (FFAMC), and the

+National Judicial Service Commission (NJSC).
 The progress of these Commissions is dealt with under the relevant sections of the Monitor.
 The Assessment and Evaluation Commission (AEC), the Technical ad hoc Border Committee and the National Civil Service Commission (NCSC) are dealt with below.
 With the exception of the NCSC, all the Commissions have been formed by presidential decree rather than legislation.
 Some National Assembly members have argued that FFAMC and the NPC in particular require a legislative basis.

-Assessment and Evaluation Commission
+Assessment and Evaluation Commission (AEC)

-37. The Assessment and Evaluation Commission (AEC) was established in October 2005 to assess and evaluate the implementation of the CPA with the Parties (establishing decree can be found in Annex 7).
+- 40. The Assessment and Evaluation Commission (AEC) was established in October 2005 to assess and evaluate the implementation of the CPA with the Parties (establishing decree can be found in Annex 7).
 It has 13 members and four observers and meets in plenary session once a month.
 The AEC has four Working Groups chaired by international members: Power-Sharing (Italy); Wealth-Sharing (USA); Security Arrangements (UK); Three Areas (Netherlands).
-The

-AEC reports to the Presidency.
-On 12 February 2008, the President of the Republic issued a decree appointing Sir Derek Plumbly as new Chairman of the Commission.
+The AEC reports to the Presidency.
+On 12 February 2008, the President of the Republic issued a decree appointing Sir Derek Plumbly as new Chairman of the Commission. - 41.
+The Assessment and Evaluation Commission for Blue Nile and Southern Kordofan States were established by presidential decree on 26 July 2007, is dealt with under sections 3.2 and 3.3 of the Monitor.